 Additional Tips for Copper Detox:

 - Use a Sauna: The infrared rays of regular sauna use can help expedite the detox process by sweating out heavy metals through the skin.
 Using a sauna in connection with diet and supplements can be an effective copper detox method.
-Learn more about how to use a sauna properly and additional health benefits of regular sauna use in this post.
+Learn more about how to use a sauna properly and the additional health benefits of regular sauna use.

 - Drink lots of clean water: Water is a key component to any detox, but when it comes to copper detox choose your water carefully.
 If the copper is coming from your pipes, and you drink a lot of water to detox, you’re only making it worse.
-Ensure you’re drinking only clean water by using a water filter.
-Check out the importance of water filtration in this post.
+Ensure you’re drinking only clean water by using a heavy metal water filter.
+The best would be any of the Berkey Filter products.
+I own the Big Berkey and love it!

 - Coffee Enemas – You can purchase coffee enemas or make your own at home with straight organic ground coffee and an at-home enema kit.
 Coffee enemas help support the production of bile and stimulate your gallbladder to help your liver push out the bad stuff out the other end.